 Zooming out from the individual service provider, the core of the homelessness response system relies on a network of shelter, outreach, and supportive services organizations that are linked together in our shared goal of dramatically reducing homelessness.
 Coordinating and streamlining how these programs interact is crucial to creating a successful continuum of care for King County’s unhoused population.
+This section of the current state is the longest due to this level being the one in which KCRHA is legislatively charged with overseeing.